Series: Q & A with Your CVFP Health Team

 In this feature, we talk with Joelle - physician assistant at CVFP.

 Joelle joined CVFP in 2023 as a physician assistant (PA).
 She was born and raised in Okotoks and completed her Bachelor of Science at the University of Lethbridge in 2020.
 After working in optometry for a year and a half, she moved to Winnipeg to train at the University of Manitoba’s Master of Physician Assistant Studies program.
 During this program, she was involved in student leadership as the vice president for the Class of 2023, which involved co-coordinating several fundraisers and mentorship workshops, and advocating on behalf of the PA profession.
 She also completed a capstone research project on weight-inclusive care within the adolescent population; an area she is extremely passionate about.
 She graduated from the MPAS program in August 2023 and received her Canadian Certified Physician Assistant designation in October 2023.
-She is incredibly excited to be back in Alberta and starting her career in family medicine at Crowfoot Village Family Practice.
+She is incredibly excited to be back in Alberta and starting her career in family medicine at CVFP.

 Joelle’s passions outside of work include spending time with her friends and family - whether that be hiking and biking, camping and travelling, or checking out Calgary’s expansive food scene.
 She is an avid reader and loves to try out new crafting and exercise classes.

-…I want to become a familiar face to the CVFP community, prove my value as a provider, and be someone patients are comfortable seeing when they aren’t able to access their primary physician.
-I hope to help increase access to care for our patients and help reduce the burden on our physician team…
+I hope to become a familiar face to the CVFP community and be someone patients are comfortable seeing when they come in for appointments.
+By being an additional care provider, I hope to help increase access to care for our patients and help our physicians with their workload.

 — Joelle, CVFP PA